-Send your application on a maximum of 2 A4 pages with answers to the questions below, no later than 1 May to Jonas Sundin, jonas [dot] sundin [at] kansliht [dot] lu [dot] se.
-Questions about the application etc. may be addressed to Sophie Hydén Picasso, sophie [dot] hyden_picasso [at] innovation [dot] lu [dot] se.
-You must declare in the application that it is submitted in consultation with your line manager or supervisor.
+Send your application on a maximum of 2 A4 pages based on the questions below, no later than March 31st to jonas [dot] sundin [at] kansliht [dot] lu [dot] se (Jonas Sundin).
+Questions about the application etc. may be addressed to sophie [dot] hyden_picasso [at] innovation [dot] lu [dot] se (Sophie Hydén Picasso).
+You must declare in the application (attach a confirmation letter) that it is submitted in consultation with your head of department or supervisor (the work plan needs to be discussed with and approved by your head of department or supervisor).
 Once we have received it, you may be contacted for a discussion about your idea.

 - What would you like to achieve in the project?